July Promo: 4% Management Fee (Available In: NC, OH, SC, TX, VA)Learn More

 HoustonMarket GuideTexas

-Houston draws one of the most economically diverse renter pools in the country — energy workers, TMC researchers, This is our June 2026 report covering May 2026 rental data for Houston, TX.
+This is our July 2026 report covering June 2026 rental data for Houston, TX.

 MetricValueChange